 1. Spray 2 glass loaf pans with cooking spray.

-2. In mixer bowl with dough hook (I have a KitchenAid) combine 1/2 c. warm water, instant yeast and 1 t. sugar.
+2. In mixer bowl with dough hook combine 1/2 c. warm water, instant yeast and 1 t. sugar.
 Let stand for 5 minutes.

-3. Add hot water and 4. c. of wheat flour.
+4. Add hot water and 4. c. of flour mixture to the mixer bowl.
 Beat on low speed for 10 min., periodically scraping sides of bowl.
 Beating that long helps knead the dough so don’t stop too soon.

-5. Add 2 c. white flour, one cup at a time, and mix on low for 10 min.
+6. Add 2 c. more cups of flour mixture one cup at a time.
+Beat on low for 10 min.

-6. Dough should pull away from sides of bowl and form a ball on dough hook.
+7. Dough should pull away from sides of bowl a ball on dough hook.
 If it does not pull away add flour a little at a time until it does.

 8. Remove dough from dough hook and divide in half.
+Each loaf will be about 1 lb.
+6 ounces.
 With your hands, shape into 2 loaves.
 My mom used to say it was just like patting a baby’s bottom.
-Then put in loaf pans.
+Then put into two loaf pans.

 10. Turn oven to 350 degrees and bake for 30 – 40 minutes.
 Let cool for a few minutes, and then remove from pans to continue cooling.